In addition to this website (the main MCA website):

 Volume Two: Crossing Sectors for Good Practice (2013)

 CORE Member Care: Reflections and Resources for Good Practice.
-We started this weblog in 2006 (300+ entries as of Janaury 2018).
-The thoughts and tools are designed to help explore the many facets and current issues of member care.
+We started this weblog in 2006 (325+ entries as of April 2021).
+The thoughts and tools are designed to explore the many facets and current issues of member care.
 The weblog also endeavours to help us all look into our own hearts as we further develop our member care skills.
 Examples of previous topics: global integrity, global integrators, global integration, transparency, resiliency, culture/diversity in international health, safety/protection, and MC history.
 Click here for the complete Index.
 To be notified when there are new entries, go to the top of the blog and type your email into “Follow this Blog.”

-Resources for Good Practice: MCA Updates.
-Monthly updates on special resources to support those with member care responsibility.
+Resources for Good Practice: Member Care Updates.
+Monthly updates with special resources to support those with member care responsibility.
 The Updates are designed to encourage us as learners-practitioners who cross cultures, disciplines, and sectors for good practice.
-The Updates (100+) are archived on the main MCA website here: http://membercareassociates.org/?page_id=125.
+The Updates began in 2009 (140+ issues) and are archived on the main MCA website here: http://membercareassociates.org/?page_id=125.
 It is easy and free to sign up—click on this link to do so: http://eepurl.com/kcuon The archived versions since April 2012 also include a translation tool into 45+ languages.
-Note: Starting 2018 the Updates will shift to primarily offer special news periodically about specific events, organizations, and resources, vs. monthly themed issues.

 Reality DOSE: Promoting Health in Mission/Aid Settings.
-This web page offers a practical and thought-provoking article in 12 languages.
+This site offers a practical and thought-provoking article in 12 languages.
 It explores the crucial topic of personal/systemic health and dysfunction.
 Additional links connect you with resources for good practice, business ethics, financial stewardship, and accountability.
-Impunity for the misuse of power is not an option.

 **Giants, Foxes, Wolves, and Flies: Managing Life’s Meta-4s.
-This special web page (on the Reality DOSE website) includes an article about four common areas of struggle and growth for mission/aid personnel (in five languages).
-It also offers the CHOPS Inventory in seven languages and a few other links for free assessment tools.
+This special web page includes an article about four common areas of struggle and growth for mission/aid personnel (in five languages, on the Reality DOSE website).

 Member Caravan: Traveling Together as Learners-Practitioners.
 This site is oriented for those who are interested/involved in member care and international work in the health care fields, especially graduate students.
-The materials include interviews, historical quotes on the integration of mental health and missions; articles, training resources, links to other materials, etc. Note: Caravan is also the name of a group of graduate students, professors, and health care people in the Southern California area.
-They have met over the last 10 years to share their personal experiences, discuss mental health issues related to missions and international work, obtain training from experts in the field, and network with other students and professionals.
-Note: As of 2014 most of the updates and information are now put on the main MCA website.
+The materials were uploaded primarily between 2009-2014 and include interviews, historical quotes on the integration of mental health and missions; articles, training resources, links to other materials, etc. As of 2014 most of the updates and information are now put on the main MCA website.
+Note: Caravan is also the name of a group of graduate students, professors, and health care people in the Southern California area.
+They met intermittently over a 10 year period to share their personal experiences, discuss mental health issues related to missions and international work, obtain training from experts in the field, and network with other students and professionals.
+The Caravan group is currently inactive.